appbaseio/reactive-manual/docs/v1.0.0/components/TextField.md

 ![Image to be displayed](https://i.imgur.com/0fnMNaz.png)

-A `TextField` sensor component creates a simple text input field.
-It is useful for taking generic user inputs that can be used with a custom query.
+`TextField` creates a simple text input field component that is optionally data connected.
+It can be further extended by specifying a user defined query on the input data.

 ### Usage